fabryandrea/data-circle-project-data-warehouse/data-stack/readme.md

-- Links to access the UI's (first you need to run them in container):
+- Links to access the UI's (first you need to run them in docker):

   http://localhost:8000 is Airbyte